shirouzz/BarPullButtonItem/README.md

 Left : PullButton
 Moving like RefreshControl.
-Cover height is determined by distance from first y or drag start y.

 Right : SpringPullButton
 Covering 1/3 distance when scrolling without dragging.
 Users easier to aware to cover than PullButton.
 But, this might the eyesore.
-Cover height is determined by distance from first y.

 ## Installation
 ### Carthage